hoxily/daily_log/README.md

 footprint
 =========

-Footprint of hoxily.
+Footprints of hoxily.

 Sorry for the inconvenience of language and culture.
-You need a translator like Google or even recognize Chinese yourself.
-I *do not* translate these footprints.
+You need a translator like Google or even understand Chinese yourself.
+I **do not** translate these footprints.

-Photoes of footprint are not provided here.
+Photos of footprint are not provided here.
 There will be only texts due to storage limitation.
 And texts are more easy to spread.

 May these footprints helpful.

-# Index
+# Indexes
 ## 2004
 [LINK to year 2004](./2004/index.md "Index of year 2004")
 ## 2005